girls-whocode/RasPi3-WebServer/README.md

 NOTICE!
 THIS SCRIPT IS INCOMPLETE AS I STARTED A NEW BUILD, I DO NOT HAVE A PRIVATE GITHUB ACCOUNT SO IT IS OUT HERE!
 YOU MAY DOWNLOAD AND PLAY WITH THE CODE.
 PLEASE LET ME KNOW IF THERE IS ANY CHANGES THAT NEEDS TO BE MADE.
 THIS NOTICE WILL DISAPPEAR IN THE BETA VERSION

-This script is just to help streamline the install process for many Linux distributions on a PC or Raspberry Pi 3 for web, database, file, application, messaging, proxy and email servers.
+This script is just to help streamline the install process for many types of Linux distributions on a PC or Raspberry Pi 3 for web, database, file, application, messaging, proxy and email servers.

+Why did I choose BASH Script?
+I wanted to have an application that will allow anyone to download and just run.
+I get many questions on how to build applications and it is confusing for many newbies.
+Another reason is it allows beginners to advanced users to see unique command line arguments that may assist them in other areas.
+Finally the main reason is to prove that BASH can do so much more then just run a batch of commands.
+I hope others will find the passion I have with this script and join in.
+I am still learning some of the less popular Web and Database Servers, so any help with that would be great.

 With an advanced installation system it will determine what is already installed and configured and allow you to make changes, install or remove any application built into this system.